skolbot.AI Chatbot for Schools

 What was activated:

-• Automatic language detection (30+ languages)
+• Automatic language detection (30+ languages, including French for bilingual prospects)

 • Real-time CRM synchronisation (leads pushed to HubSpot)